In defense of life, liberty, and property.

-Make plans now to hear how Tulsa County’s Assessor John Wright, Clerk Michael Willis, and Treasurer John Fothergill each explain the function of their offices, their roles, and, most importantly, how we can track where our tax dollars go.
+The Liberty Center of Tulsa hosted Tulsa County’s Assessor John Wright, Clerk Michael Willis, and Treasurer John Fothergill each explain the function of their offices, their roles, and, most importantly, how we can track where our tax dollars go.
+Videos soon!

 “So God created man in His own image; in the image of God He created them; male and female he created them.”

 — Genesis 1:27

 “You shall not murder.”